 PortaSwitch Architecture OptionsPortaSwitch is available in 3 options that are exactly the same in terms of functionality and available features but differ in scalability and redundancy options:

-PortaSwitch is a converged billing system; it can be used as a single administration interface to manage and bill for multiple services, including those provided by third-party network elements, while charges for the different services will be grouped on a single bill.
+PortaSwitch includes a converged billing system; it can be used as a single administration interface to manage and bill for multiple services, including those provided by third-party network elements, while charges for the different services will be grouped on a single bill.

 PortaSwitch in its standard configuration